tuzmusic/fares-you-can-use-rails/spec-js.md

 # Rails App with JavaScript Frontend Spec
 ## Project Specs:
 [ ] Must have a Rails Backend and new requirements implemented through JavaScript.
-[ ] Makes use of ES6 features as much as possible(e.g Arrow functions, Let & Const, Constructor Functions) [ ] Must translate the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax.
+[X] Makes use of ES6 features as much as possible(e.g Arrow functions, Let & Const, Constructor Functions) [X] Must translate the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax.
-[ ] Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
+[X] Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
-[ ] Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
+[X] Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
+  [ ] Next button for Show page (not specified above but I thought it was!)
-[ ] Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
+[X] Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
-[ ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
+  - User has many vacations, vacation has many deals (method not association) rendered on "My Deals" index [ ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
 [ ] At least one of the JS Model Objects must have a method on the prototype.
+  - Does defining it inside a class count? (just a matter of syntax, no?)

 ## Project Repo Specs:
 [ ] Read Me file contains: